-Eucharistic liturgies are celebrated frequently throughout the week and on Sunday evenings.
-Provision is made for the Sacrament of Reconciliation.
-The Campus Ministry Office coordinates arrangements for weddings of students and alumnae desiring use of the Chapel.
-RCIA (Rite of Christian Initiation for Adults) and confirmation preparation sessions are scheduled annually.
+The Office of Campus Ministry also provides for sacramental life of the community.
+Eucharistic liturgies are celebrated most weekdays and on Sunday evenings.
+Provision is made for the Sacrament of Reconciliation, the RCIA (Rite of Christian Initiation for Adults) and confirmation.
+The office coordinates arrangements for the weddings of students and alumni desiring use of the Chapel.